hanrick2000/algo-1/README.md

 ### 1. Union Find

+#### 547. Friend Circles

+i,j is friend given in matrix, loop half of matrix to build UF, keep track of # of groups at connect return groups

+#### 737. Sentence Similarity II

+list of word pairs --> build UF. for 2 word list in question, find parent for each and then compare.

+#### 1101.The Earliest Moment When Everyone Become Friends

+pair of friends + time
+ UF, record # of groups and time. update when connect.

+#### 1061.
+Lexicographically Smallest Equivalent String

+build UF with A and B, at union, let the smaller char be parent. for string S, loop and find.

 #### (947).
 Most Stones Removed with Same Row or Column

 On a 2D plane, we place stones at some integer coordinate points.
 Each coordinate point may have at most one stone.